List of Monster High characters: Lagoona Blue

 Lagoona Blue (voiced by Laura Bailey until 2015, Larissa Gallagher thereafter until 2018, Valeria Rodriquez in the 2022 TV series, portrayed by Lina Lecompte in the live-action films) is originally the daughter of the gill-man Wade Blue and a sea nymph.
 She is portrayed as a blue-skinned monster with golden curls with blue highlights.
 She typically has an athletic and tomboyish style with ocean-related motifs.
 She is also described on the Monster High website as laid back and very active.

 Due to her childhood in the Great Scarrier Reef and her heritage, she is a skilled swimmer on the Monster High swim team.
 Despite sharing mutual feelings with another monster, Gillington "Gil" Webber, his parents disapprove of their relationship due to her sea-monster heritage.
 She briefly became a freshwater monster in 13 Wishes.

 In the 2022 reboot, Lagoona is a pink-skinned Honduran sea monster described as having grown up in a sunken Castillo with little knowledge of the outside world.
 Lagoona is fierce and savage, but also sweet and bubbly; she loves romance and telenovelas.

 Cleo de Nile

-Cleo de Nile (voiced by Salli Saffioti in most projects, Kausar Mohammed in the 2022 TV series, portrayed by Jy Prishkulnik in the live-action films) is the second daughter of an Egyptian mummy named Ramses de Nile.
-In the original Monster high canon, she is Monster High's "queen bee" – the most popular girl in school – as well as the student council president and captain of the Fearleading Squad.
+Cleo de Nile (voiced by Salli Saffioti in most projects, Kausar Mohammed in the 2022 TV series, portrayed by Jy Prishkulnik in the live-action films) is the second daughter of Egyptian mummy Ramses de Nile.
+In the original continuity, she is Monster High's "queen bee" – the most popular girl in school – as well as the student council president and captain of the Fearleading Squad.
 Her boyfriend is the popular Deuce Gorgon and they share a close relationship.

 Being a mummy who was preserved for many years, her appearance is that of a 16-year-old girl, but she is actually over 3,000 years old.
 While her online profile lists her as being 3,357 years old, other iterations place her age at 5,842 years old.
-Cleo has golden brown skin and dark hair.
-Her top and bottoms are the residues of her Egyptian mummy bandages, which she adds style to with glittery blue stripes and bandage ribbons.